aparimit03/XYZen-Technical-Interview/README.md

-# Xyzen - Short Video Sharing App
+# Xyzen - Video/Music Sharing App

-Xyzen is a modern short video sharing platform built with Jetpack Compose for Android.
-It allows users to create, share, and discover short-form video content, create personalized playlists, and interact with other users.
+Xyzen is a modern short content and music sharing platform built with Jetpack Compose for Android.
+It allows users to create, share, and discover short-form musical content, create personalized playlists, and interact with other users.

 ## Features

 ### Core Functionality
-- **Video Feed**: Scroll through a vertical feed of short videos
+- **Feed**: Scroll through a vertical feed of shorts
 - **User Profiles**: Personalized profiles with user videos and playlists
-- **Video Upload**: Create and share your own short videos
+- **Upload Screen**: Create and share your own short videos
 - **Social Interactions**: Like videos and follow creators
 - **Playlists**: Create and manage personal playlists for organizing videos